 Propoxyphene withdrawal symptoms include:

 Withdrawal symptoms can be extremely uncomfortable, and many who are trying to recover from Propoxyphene use or addiction relapse because they find them unbearable.
 In some cases, especially when the addiction to Propoxyphene was severe and long-term, withdrawal symptoms can actually be dangerous, even deadly.
 For these reasons, medically-supervised detox is highly recommended in most cases.

 Because of the various symptoms of propoxyphene withdrawal can be uncomfortable and even dangerous, the patient should be under the care of medical professional while detoxing.
 There are many advantages to Propoxyphene detox.
 For one thing, doctors can prescribe a variety of medications that help ease symptoms and keep the patient safe.
-In some detox facilities, especially those associated with inpatient rehab centers, patients even begin therapy while in detox, or at least work with future therapists to develop a customized treatment plan.
+In many detox facilities, especially those associated with inpatient rehab centers, patients even begin therapy while in detox, or at least work with future therapists to develop a customized treatment plan.
 There is also 24-hour medical supervision.

 Not only does detox keep patients comfortable and safe during detox, it also improves the likelihood of a patient’s success in recovery.
 Detox makes it much more likely that patients will get through withdrawal without relapsing.
 Patients coming out of medically-supervised detox are also generally in a better state of mind than those who have gone through withdrawal on their own and therefore more likely to fully benefit from either an inpatient or outpatient rehab program.

 Take action & empower yourself